lillem4n/pwrpln_auth-api/README.md

 # Auth API

-This is a tiny http API for auth.
+A tiny REST API for auth.
 Register accounts, auth with api-key or name/password, renew JWT tokens...

 ## Quick start with docker compose